kahkengwong/CEP-IP_Framework/README.md

 - Analyzing gene expressions (e.g., *TRPM4* and *KLK4*) and their associations with the relevant gene sets.
 - Modeling of _TRPM4_ with the relevant gene sets by GAMs with PRSS and REML, optimizing parameters like $k$, $\lambda$, and $\gamma$.
 - Ensuring interpretability by validating and visualizing the modeling process.

+Key findings include robust modeling of _TRPM4_ expression with validated $k$ and $\lambda$ parameters, and detailed interpretations of the mechanisms of GAM, PRSS and REML.

 ---